Antori91/Home_Automation/README.md

      - Devices: use the main Domoticz database to setup again the devices
      - Blockly: enter again the blockly
      - Scripts: copy again all the (modified) scripts and setup again Crontab
-  -  Install the Cluster feature:
+  -  Install the Cluster feature :
      - Copy the cluster scripts (nodejs and shell) to the backup server
      - Update myIDXtoSync repository at line 118 of mqtt_Cluster.js file according to the devices to synchronize
      - Setup Crontab to run it at boot
   - Install the Alarm scripts (nodejs and shell) in the dedicated Alarm server
   - Setup all the ESP8266:
-     - Using Arduino IDE (Files/Preferences/Additional Board Manager set to http://arduino.esp8266.com/versions/2.3.0/package_esp8266com_index.json):
+     - Using Arduino IDE (Files/Preferences/Additional Board Manager set to http://arduino.esp8266.com/versions/2.3.0/package_esp8266com_index.json)
          - Update WiFi_OTA_MQTT_SecretKeys.h according to the environment
          - Update pubsub.h
          - Update heaters repository from lines 130 to 166 of iot_ESP8266_AC712.ino file